DevExpress/devextreme-documentation/concepts/05 Widgets/PieChart/99 Client-Side Exporting and Printing/10 Events.md

 - [fileSaving](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/4%20Events/fileSaving.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Events/#fileSaving')
 Allows you to access exported data in the <a href="https://en.wikipedia.org/wiki/Binary_large_object" target="_blank">BLOB</a> format and/or prevent it from being saved in a file on the user's local storage.

 You can handle these events with functions.
-If the handling functions are not going to be changed at runtime, assign them to the [onExporting](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/onExporting.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/#onExporting'), [onExported](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/onExported.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/#onExported') and [onFileSaving](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/onFileSaving.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/#onFileSaving') options when you configure the widget.
+If the handling functions are not going to be changed at runtime, assign them to the [onExporting](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/onExporting.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/#onExporting'), [onExported](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/onExported.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/#onExported') and [onFileSaving](/api-reference/20%20Data%20Visualization%20Widgets/BaseWidget/1%20Configuration/onFileSaving.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxPieChart/Configuration/#onFileSaving') options when you configure the UI component.

 ---
 ##### jQuery